Raza Rumi: Journalism

 In Pakistan, he also worked in the broadcast media as an analyst and hosted talk shows at Capital TV and Express News.
-Raza was also a Director at Jinnah Institute, a public policy think tank and Executive Director of Justice Network - a coalition of NGOs.
+Rumi was also a Director at Jinnah Institute, a public policy think tank and Executive Director of Justice Network - a coalition of NGOs.

+Development & Policy Work

-Prior to his foray into journalism and public affairs, Raza worked at the Asian Development Bank as a Governance Specialist.
-His areas of focus included decentralization, access to justice, institutional development and led projects in several South and Southeast Asian countries.
+Prior to his foray into journalism and public affairs, Rumi worked at the Asian Development Bank as a governance specialist.
+His areas of focus included decentralization, access to justice, and institutional development, and he led projects in several South and Southeast Asian countries.
 At ADB, he also edited two publications on public administration and participatory budget making.
 Later, as an international development professional, Raza has also worked on designing and implementing projects for UK's Department For International Development, UNDP, UNICEF World Bank, among others.
 Until recently, Raza also led the Network for Asia Pacific Schools & Institutes of Public Administration and Governance.
 His academic papers have covered areas such as federalism, public policy choices, access to justice, citizen rights, etc.

 Raza's work as a public policy practitioner builds on his stint with the Government of Pakistan's Administrative Service and United Nations Peacekeeping Mission in Kosovo where he acted as a municipal administrator in charge of local governance.

 In 1994, he entered the Pakistani civil service after topping the countrywide competitive examination.
+He served as an Assistant Commissioner in Wazirabad, Murree, Sahiwal and Sargodha subdivisions in the Punjab Province of Pakistan and was a Municipal Administrator and magistrate in multiple jurisdictions.